Will1229/Blockchain/README.md

 # A simple implementation of blockchain
-This project aims to create a simple implementation of blockchain in java for inspired by [this project](https://github.com/lhartikk/naivechain).
+This project aims to create a simple implementation of blockchain concept and demostrate it in a user friendly way.

 ## Change log
-- [ ] 20170831 Let newly added agent sync the latest blockchain from peers.
+- [x] 20170902 Let newly added agent sync the latest blockchain from peers.
 - [x] 20170818 Add a web interface.
 - [x] 20170807 Server side code base with rest interface.